Few-Shot Video Object Detection: Proposed Method

 \subsubsection{Temporal Matching Network}

-After obtaining tube proposals, we extract and aggregate tube features and compare them with support features using a matching network, where the matching results are then distributed to the tube proposals in all frames (see Figure~\ref{fig:test}).
+After obtaining tube proposals, we extract and aggregate tube features and compare them with support features using a matching network, where the matching results are then distributed to the tube proposals in all frames.
 We re-design the matching network (MN) in the temporal domain to take advantage of tube features.
 Consequently, our discriminative temporal matching network TMN+ and TPN which share backbone features are jointly trained for better optimization.
-Below we detail the design rationale, starting from MN, TMN and finally TMN+:
+Below we detail the design rationale on a single instance/track $i$, starting from MN, TMN and finally TMN+, and it is easy to apply them on multiple objects of different classes.

-{\bf MN.~} From $\{f_t, f_{t+1}\}$, the \emph{\textbf{query branch}} of backbone extracts query features $\{\mathcal{Q}_t^i, \mathcal{Q}_{t+1}^i\}$ for each proposal $p_i$ with RoIAlign operator.
+{\bf MN.~} From $\{I_1, I_2\}$, the \emph{\textbf{query branch}} of backbone extracts query features $\{\mathcal{Q}_1^i, \mathcal{Q}_2^i\}$ for each proposal $p_i$ of instance $i$ with RoIAlign operator.
 The \emph{\textbf{support branch}} extracts the support features $\mathcal{S}$ in the ground-truth boxes of the support images.
-The MN then computes the distance between $\mathcal{Q}^i \in \{\mathcal{Q}_t^i, \mathcal{Q}_{t+1}^i\}$ and $\mathcal{S}$ and classifies $\mathcal{Q}^i$ to the nearest support neighbor.
+The MN then computes the distance between $\mathcal{Q} = \frac{1}{2} (\mathcal{Q}_1^i + \mathcal{Q}_2^i)$ and $\mathcal{S}$ and classifies $\mathcal{Q}$ to the nearest support neighbor.
 We adopt the multi-relation head with contrastive training strategy from FSOD~\cite{fan2020few} as our matching network (MN) for its high discriminative power.
 Refer to the supplementary material for more details about its architecture.